How to claim the 'severely mentally impaired' council tax discount

 No, your GP is not allowed to charge for a doctor’s certificate to support an SMI claim – British Medical Association regulations say they have to give these certificates free of charge.

-While there isn't a similar rule for specialist consultants (eg, psychiatrists), as a general principle they don’t ask for a fee.
+While there isn't a similar rule for specialist consultants (for example, psychiatrists), as a general principle they don’t ask for a fee.

 • Can I backdate my claim to when I was diagnosed as becoming SMI?